 “San Leto Etichetta Blu” 2015 - Daniele Ricci

-"San Leto Etichetta Blu" is straw-yellow in color.
+"San Leto Etichetta Blu" has golden color.
 On the nose the olfactory bouquet is rich, where you can recognize citrusy tones, mineral nuances, smoky touches and notes of officinal herbs.
 In the mouth it is intense, harmonious, fresh and full-bodied, with a long persistence and excellent drinking..

 Alcohol content: 14,5%.

 "San Leto Etichetta Blu" - Daniele Ricci